 0 -> node ID 0 1/x -> Citrix ADC interface

-Backlane interfaces must not be used for the client or server data planes.
+Do not use the backplane interfaces for the client or server data planes.

 Configure a link aggregate (LA) channel to optimize the throughput of the cluster backplane.